-The Psychology Service is staffed by ten doctoral level psychologists.
-Both clinical and counseling degrees are represented.
-All staff members are licensed, two staff members are board certified in forensic psychology.
-All staff members actively participate in the supervision of interns.
+The Psychology Service is staffed by twelve doctoral level psychologists who obtained degrees in clinical psychology.
+Eleven psychologists are licensed and one psychologist is working toward licensure.
+Three psychologists are board certified in forensic psychology by the American Board of Professional Psychology.
+All licensed psychologists actively participate in the supervision of interns.
 Clerical support is provided by one Psychology Department secretary, augmented by numerous secretaries assigned to other departments.
+The program is dedicated to attracting, supporting, and retaining diverse interns and supervisors.